Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 • Quality Assessment and Improvement Conference

-Outside of Thursday Educational Time, we maintain a weekly CREOG (Council on Resident Education in Obstetrics and Gynecology) based lecture series.
-Organizing this time is the responsibility of the academic chief resident.
+One of the academic chief residents is responsible to coordinate the faculty led weekly CREOG (Council on Resident Education in Obstetrics and Gynecology) based lecture series.
 It varies yearly depending on the identified needs of the group as well as those of the academic chief resident.
-This year, the resident group organized the “top 40 ACOG bulletins that every resident should know”.
-These were paired with a significant, or landmark, article for a one-hour review led by a faculty member.
 When the national CREOG exam approaches, didactic time is used by our subspecialists for concentrated topic teaching and review.
 In addition to this, we maintain access to a large internet-based question bank so that residents may quiz themselves on CREOG style questions and self-evaluate for areas needing strengthening.

 Research and Quality Improvement